stammareddi/gratitude-hut-frontend/README.md

 1. Clone the repo and open it up in your code editor alongside a terminal
-2. Installing node.js if not installed
+2. Checking if node.js is installed
  * Do 'node -v' to check if already installed and to check version number.
-     * If installed it will say something like v and version number
+     * If installed it will say v and version number : 'v10.16.13'
-     *
-     'v10.16.13'
-     *
+ * To download node [click here](https://nodejs.org/en/download/) and repeat step 2 to see if download was successful

 * Check if Node.js is installled
    * Can do 'node -v' to check installtion of Node as well as the version